BUSINESS REVIEW

 The Pandemic Covid-19 continues to raise its head time and again after gap of every few months causing anxiety.

 As far as Companys operations are concerned like any other renewable energy entity many adverse regulatory changes have been worse than the pandemic.
 Some sites are recording negative earnings.
 The Company has taken lot of steps for cost reduction, tight cash flow management, policy changes to mitigate the downturn.
 In fact during the FY 2022-23 it sold its lone wind mill of 0.55 MW along with the land at Poolvadi in Tiruppur District, in Tamil Nadu.
 In FY 2023-24 the Company decided to close AP wind farm of 7.5MW due to very low tariffs being offered by AP Utility.
-The final closure has been deferred to post elections expecting some favourable poilicies of third part sale or hybrid RE systems.
 Also more wind mills which due to passage of time has outlived its technical life and continuing its operation even with good operation and maintenance may prove uneconomical as tariff remains fixed for many years with no adjustment to inflation or factual cost of repairs and establishment costs.

-Considering the huge outlay needed to achieve the targets, only big business houses are jumping into the Green Power bandwagon as their pockets are deep and may be able to absorb the running losses in the RE Business which they may leverage for growth in their other core businesses.
+Considering the huge outlay needed to achieve the targets set by the Central Government, only big business houses are jumping into the Green Power bandwagon as their pockets are deep and may be able to absorb the running losses in the RE Business which they may leverage against growth in their other core businesses.

 RISKS AND CONCERNS

-The experience of the Company has been that inordinate delays in adjudication of the matters by Electricity Regulatory Commission, Appellate Tribunal for Electricity and higher courts result in acute pressure on the Company due to huge mismatch in inflow and outflow of funds.
+The experience of the Company has been that inordinate delays in adjudication of the matters by Electricity Regulatory Commission, Appellate Tribunal for Electricity and even High courts result in acute pressure on the Company due to huge mismatch in inflow and outflow of funds.
 In the wind power business the expenses are more or less fixed, the delayed receipt of generation proceeds necessitate that company has to resort to temporary borrowings to tide over the mismatch.
 This is also a concern as it has to bear the brunt of finance cost.
-However the good turn of events in FY 2022-23 helped the Company to tackle the liquidity issues in FY 2023-24 too and based on past experience, same old problems would surface in future.
+However with Central Power Ministry introducing an online portal "Prapti" for monitoring settlement of Invoices of power generators has helped the Company to tackle the liquidity issues and is now debt free for past two years.

 The Management Discussions and Analysis explaining the objectives of the company, the opportunities and threats, the outlook for the future, the risks and concerns have to be read with the meaning of relevant applicable laws and regulations.
 The actual physical performance may differ materially from those explained hereinabove.